-Fushimi Inari Taisha Shrine (千本鳥居) is one of Kyoto’s most iconic destinations, famous for its endless tunnels of bright red torii gates stretching through a sacred forested hillside.
-Whether you’re spotting an Inari fox, arriving from Fushimi Inari Station, or catching the glow of lanterns during night visits, this shrine offers families a magical mix of adventure, folklore, and forest paths, all free to explore.
+Fushimi Inari Taisha is one of Kyoto’s most iconic destinations, famous for its endless tunnels of bright red torii gates stretching through a sacred forested hillside.
+For many families, it promises a magical mix of adventure, folklore, and forest paths that feel like stepping into a storybook.

 Why Fushimi Inari Taisha is Great for Families with Kids